RobbyCBennett/SelectionColors/README.md

 ## Features

 Custom Selection Color
-* Pick any color and transparency, and it works most online websites.
+* Pick any color and transparency, refresh the tab, and see the new color.

 Settings
 * Background color
 * Text color
-* Reset colors

 Storage Sync
 * Options saved for use on any computer